tictactoe-gamedev/t3/docs/coding-standards.md

 ### File/Folder structure
-If something will be a part of the core, you should put its source file into `core/source` and its header to `core/header` .
+If something will be a part of the core, you should put its source file into `core/source` and its header to `core/` .
 If you have some common domain, create a directory for them.
 Let's say you'll implement abstract data types for core.
-You have a source for linked_list, list, binary_tree, then you can create a directory like `core/source/data_structures`.
-But, if you think they have somewhat related things in that level, then they should have a **single header** so we can avoid complexity.
+You have a source for linked_list, list, binary_tree, then you can create a directory like `core/source/adt`.
+But, if you think they have somewhat related things in that level, then they should have a **single header** ,so we can avoid complexity.
 A header file like `data_structures.h` should include any exposed method for any kind of data structure.